Best Ever Vegan Pavlova

 Keep whisking until the mixture forms very stiff peaks.
+If you're using xanthan gum, it will whip a lot quicker so just whisk for as long as you can before it starts sticking to the mixers.
 You should be able to hold the bowl upside down for a few seconds without the mixture moving around.

 After this time, turn off the oven completely and do not open the door.
 Keep it in there with the door closed for at least 4 hours before removing it (leaving it overnight is ideal).
 This will give it time to firm up and prevent excess cracks.
 Don't worry too much about any cracks though- they can be covered up with the cream.

 Whip up your cream of choice and spoon or pipe it onto the pavlova just before serving.

 Top with fresh fruit of your choice and enjoy!